rsksmart/devportal/docs/05-dev-tools/hardhat.md

 tags: [hardhat, quick-start, developer tools, rootstock, ethereum, smart-contracts, get-started, how-to]
 ---

 [Hardhat](https://hardhat.org/docs) is an Ethereum development environment for developers.
-It's primarily used in the development of smart contracts for the Ethereum blockchain.
+It's primarily used in the development of smart contracts for the Rootstock and EVM-compatible chains.

 ## Key features of Hardhat